 This was a 5-course dinner priced at NOK 500 (food only), that took the guys only 50 minutes to serve us from start to finish.
 It was clear from the moment we sat down, that time was of the essence.
-With three full seatings ahead, they had to get people seated and served – fast!
+With three full seatings ahead, they had to get people seated, served, and out the door – fast!
 At this point, I also understood how we had gotten a spot despite being on the waiting list.
 Tables and chairs were crammed in everywhere, and people were even seated in the windows.
-Add some 80s and 90s hits blasting over the speakers, and waiters trying to squeeze in-between to serve food, and you have a great Sunday evening ambiance.
+Add some 80s and 90s hit songs blasting over the speakers, and waiters trying to squeeze in-between to serve food, and you have a great Sunday evening ambiance.

 At Maaemo, your fingers are coated in the beef fat when you eat these waffles, but that was not the case here.
 Still, with a bowl filled with cream and løyrom to dip in – how bad can it be?
 I enjoyed the first snack, but five waffle hearts per person was already too much.
-We could sense that gluten allergics were not welcome this evening (then again, are they ever?).
+We could sense that gluten allergics were not welcome this evening.

 Potato and herring is a good example of how Holmboe Bang manages to take two of Norway’s most typical, but also simplest products, and turn them into a magnificent dish.
-The winner of the pop-up, in my opinion, with a great balance of flavors.
-Salty and sweet, with a lovely acidity, and warm and creamy textures.
+This was the winning dish from the pop-up, in my opinion, with a great balance of flavors.
+It was salty and sweet with a nice acidity, and warm and creamy textures.

-4th Course – Sour Cream Porridge & Browned Butter
+Fourth Course – Sour Cream Porridge & Brown Butter

-A warm sour cream porridge drizzled with hearty amounts of browned butter.
-Served with cured meat and flatbreads on the side.
-A weird but wonderful main course.
-Wonderful because I’m a sucker for browned butter, and I love Esben’s take on a sour cream porridge.
+The fourth course was a warm sour cream porridge drizzled with hearty amounts of brown butter.
+Served with cured meat and flatbreads on the side, it was a weird but wonderful main course.
+Wonderful because I’m a sucker for brown butter, and I love Esben’s take on a sour cream porridge.
 Weird because it didn’t look much like an entrée.
 Yet, it sort of worked.
 I’d like to get my hands on more of that cured ham, but I forgot to ask where it was from.
-Maybe Indre Oslo Matforedling?
+Maybe it was from Indre Oslo Matforedling?

-Varieties of wheat bread in four out of five courses was a bit of a killer.
+Eating a variety of wheat bread in four out of five courses was a bit of a killer.
 That’s the risk you run with a one-off pop-up dinner where the menu is untested.
-When the biggest complaint about a meal is that you got too full, however, you know it’s a first-world problem.
+However, when the biggest complaint about a meal is that you got too full, it’s a true first-world problem.
 We had juicy natural wines and sparkling ciders in our glasses and could not have been happier.
 The evening ended with more wine at Brutus’ weird cousin bar next door – Gurken Gurken Gurke Gurken.

 Did you attend the pop-up?
 Feel free to share your experience in a comment below.